Built-in Functions¶

 Program Management Special Functions¶

-The following program management special functions are available:
+The following lists the available program management special functions:

 int5 get_index_space_offset()¶